 Special Categories

 Diplomatic and official visas serve government representatives.
 Family reunion visas facilitate visits to Dominican residents or citizens, requiring relationship documentation and sponsor guarantees.
-As of October 1, 2025, citizens of Dominica, Barbados, Belize, and Saint Vincent and the Grenadines have the right of indefinite stay.
+As of 1 October 2025, citizens of Dominica, Barbados, Belize, and Saint Vincent and the Grenadines have the right of indefinite stay in each other's territories.